hybridMEMS/SnPplot/README.md

 other programs such as ADS or Matlab.

 Inputs are stored in a separate inputs.py file.
 After the initial repo sync, run

+` git update-index --assume-unchanged .\snpplot\inputs.py
+`

+in the terminal.
+This will allow you to change the script inputs without syncing them to a shared repository.